2025–26 Wisconsin Badgers men's ice hockey season

-The 2025–26 Wisconsin Badgers men's ice hockey season is the 77th season of play for the program and 25th in the Big Ten.
-The Badgers represent the University of Wisconsin–Madison in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Kohl Center and are coached by Mike Hastings in his third season.
+The 2025–26 Wisconsin Badgers men's ice hockey season was the 77th season of play for the program and 25th in the Big Ten.
+The Badgers represent the University of Wisconsin–Madison in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Kohl Center and were coached by Mike Hastings in his third season.
+The Badgers advanced to the national championship game for the first time since 2010, losing to Denver.